adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 - it's possible to *prove* things about voting systems
 - systems can be provably *better than others*
 - systems can even be provably *optimal*

+---

+# logic is of course only the first part of progress

-- still have to be validated in the real world of course
+we have to validate our ideas in the real world

+but we shouldn't neglect this powerful tool!

+logic can help us avoid many obvious mistakes and costly failed experiments

 ---
 layout: chapter-title